Nomadic Horsemanship Retreat

 We start with learning from the herd dynamics.
 Through observation and presence you will learn to recognise body language, patterns of connection, and the subtle ways horses communicate.
 You will start to read not just what happens, but why it happens, how intention and energy ripple through the group.

 This is where understanding begins.
-You will learn to see horses as they truly are, sensitive, social, and deeply aware beings.
+You will learn to see horses as they truly are: sensitive, social, and deeply aware beings.
 Every gesture and every interaction tells a story about connection, trust, safety, and relationship.

 Phase 2